ashwinsel/Milestone-1/README.md

 	* Add a full detailed membership link with options for payment.
 	* Add an option to register and pay for events.
 	* Add FAQ section under contacts.
-	* Add Javascript to add collapsible event categories on Gallery page.
+	* Add Javascript to add collapsible event categories on the Gallery page.
 	* Use Javascript to implement a thank you page redirect and return values to an email address.
 	* Change Image formats to WebP.
+	* Better understand image formats so the pages load quicker and Lighthouse results are most optimised.
 - ### Scope
-	* Due to constraints of using HTML5 and CSS3 only ensuring to have a simple but accessible layout.
+	* Due to constraints of using HTML5 and CSS3, only ensure a simple but accessible layout.
 	* The website to be static yet responsive to be available to be accessed on various devices.
 	* Continuity is maintained thourghout all pages for better user experience.
 	* Navigation links to be made available on all pages for ease.